qir-alliance/pyqir/examples/generator/README.md

 It is intended to be used by code automating translation processes enabling the conversion in some format to QIR via Python; i.e., this is a low level API intended to be used as a bridge to existing Python frameworks enabling the generation of QIR rather than directly consumed by an end-user.
 It is **not** intended to be used as a framework for algorithm and application development.

-This folder contains two examples for how to use the `pyqir_generator` package:
+This folder contains the following examples for how to use the `pyqir_generator` package:
     - [Bernstein-Vazirani](mock_to_qir.py), give the Mock language [program description](bernstein_vazirani.txt)
     - [Bell pair](bell_pair.py)